 Most books and many classes on Tai Chi merely teach the form, the series of choreographed movements.
 However, Tai Chi has nothing to do with the number of moves one learns or the different styles one knows.
 It’s the quality of each movement that counts.
 If you can do one movement with the correct quality and just repeat it over and over, you will get more benefit than if you do a complex set of movements without that quality.

-Matthew Miller teaches Tai Chi classes at Randolph College in Lynchburg, Virginia.
-In the class, you will received personalized instruction from Matthew and several of his senior students, all of whom have been studying with him for 5 or more years.
+Matthew Miller teaches Tai Chi classes at the East West Center in Lynchburg, Virginia.
+In the class, you will received personalized instruction from Matthew and several of his senior students, all of whom have been studying with him for 10 or more years.